Investing in People, Place & Possibility

 Long-time residents of Sudbury, MA (they lived in the former Babe Ruth house on Dutton Road), the couple operated the Sudbury Laboratory, a successful small business specializing in soil testing kits.
 As the Laboratory prospered, the Atkinsons shared their good fortune with others, both directly and through the Foundation they created.
 The couple had no children.When they died, they left their entire estate to the Foundation to carry on their charitable work.

-Today, the Foundation awards grants and scholarships in excess of $1.4 million annually.
+Today, the Foundation awards $1.5 million in grants and scholarships annually.
 Our grant funding is designed to strengthen our nonprofit partners who are working to solve some of our most pressing social issues.
 Our college scholarship and opportunity grant program encourages local teens to uncover their passion both in and out of school.

 We also manage the historic Grange Hall in Sudbury Town Center, offering the second floor conference room as a community meeting space for Sudbury town committees and local nonprofits.